 It's like a cold shower for your nervous system, awakening your senses.

 Magnesium carbonate (not the same stuff you used in school to write a sentence 100 times on the blackboard) keeps your hands dry for a superstrong grip.
-Like the weight belt, it can help you instantly up your max.
+Like the weight belt, it can help you instantly increase your max—and more safely, too.

 A lifting belt will help support your lower back on deadlifts, squats, and presses.
 You can increase your max by tens of pounds just by strapping one on, and you'll be doing your lower back a favor as well.

 Grab the bar overhand as usual but wrap your thumbs around it first.
 Then wrap your fingers over your thumbs.
 Reinforcing the thumb with the strength of your other fingers gives you a much better grip.
 It's a great way to lift heavier without using straps, which don't let your grip muscles work hard.